DomainDrivenArchitecture/ddaArchitecture/en/20_linked_data/40_architecture/principlesAndConventions/uri.md

 ```

 ## Taxonomies
-Taxonomies are Instances of classes (e.g. from skos ontology).
+Taxonomies are instances of classes (e.g. from skos ontology).
 Their URIs have the following schema:

 **http://{server_name}/taxonomy/{taxonomy_name}/{resource_name}#this**

-The curly brackets indicate placeholders.
+The curly brackets indicate a placeholder.
 Their semantic is:
 * {server_name} – The name of the webserver which derefers the taxonomy.
 * {taxonomy_name} – The normalized name of taxonomy (e.g skos:schema). „Normalized“ means: No special characters, white spaces and lowercase.
 * {resource_name} – The normalized name of instance.
 The name can be label/preferred label. „Normalized“ means: No special characters, white spaces and lowercase.